Hansin2901/digital-twin-langGraph-Agent/README.md

 - "What is the hottest room in the afternoon time?"
 - "How many sensors are there on each floor and what types are they?"
-- "Which floor has the highest average CO2 levels during working hours?"
-- "Which rooms have the most motion detection in the morning?"
-- "Show me light level patterns across different rooms during working hours."

 ### Data Overview
 Click the "📊 View Dataset Overview" button to explore: